ShiraZacks/PersonalSchedule/README.md

 # PersonalSchedule

-Keep track of assignments and tests easily.
+Keep track of assignments and due dates easily.